jclark/pc-ptp-ntp-guide/gps.md

 the board doesn't have a battery, so powering it from the PC over USB means that a PC power cycle requires a cold start of the GPS.

+It provides RS232 DB9 female connection to the UART port on the LEA-M8T.
+It can be connected to a PC that does not have a serial port by using an USB 2.0 to RS232 DB9 male converter cable.

 Many GPS receivers being sold from China are fakes.
 But I am confident the one I got is not.
 The idea behind this product is to repurpose timing modules originally manufactured for Huawei cellular base stations.
 These timing modules are [available on eBay](https://www.ebay.com/itm/333619130232) for about $50 or less, but they require some hard-to-find parts to wire up properly.